Forts of Capri: The wooded path towards Mesola

-The Fortini path, once past Goat Beach, enters a once cultivated wooded area where terraces supported by crumbling walls, hidden by wild vegetation, are still visible.
+After the Beach of the Goats, the Fortini path enters a once cultivated wooded area where terraces, supported by crumbling walls and hidden by wild vegetation, are still visible.
 Many songbirds stop in the area and carob, fennel and gladiolus thrive.

-Going further on, one encounters a small oak forest within which animal species linger: the great capricorn beetle, the rhinoceros beetle, the scops owl, the nightingale and the wood mouse.
-At this point the path, flanking the fence wall of a villa, has specimens of Mediterranean buckthorn, myrtle and Phoenician juniper; the latter, of a resinous essence, gives its name to this portion of the itinerary, called the Street of the Old Junipers.
+Going further on, there is a small oak forest which houses species including the great capricorn beetle, the rhinoceros beetle, the scops owl, the nightingale and the wood mouse.
+At this point, the path, flanking the fence wall of a villa, is surrounded byMediterranean buckthorn, myrtle and Phoenician juniper; the latter gives its name to this portion, the Street of the Old Junipers.

 Continuing on, the scrub thins out and it is possible to see the sea again.
-At this point on the trail one also glimpses a lobate-shaped pool forming part of the former Villa Rovelli, which opens onto an unnamed peninsula between the Lupinaro and Rio creeks.
-A flight of living stone steps leads to a wider, rural road, often known as Via Passo della Capra or as Slargo dei Rosmarini e degli Asfodeli; asphodel, rosemary and rock campanula bloom copiously here.
-The trail is then concealed by a forest of Aleppo pines, extending close to the former Villa Rovelli, where a few hoopoe specimens can be encountered.
+At this point, a glimpse of a lobate-shaped pool forming part of the private Villa Rovelli, which opens onto an unnamed peninsula between the Lupinaro and Rio creeks, appears.
+A flight of living stone steps leads to a wider, rural road, often known as Via Passo della Capra or Slargo dei Rosmarini e degli Asfodeli; asphodel, rosemary and rock campanula bloom copiously here.
+The trail is then concealed by a forest of Aleppo pines, extending close to the Villa Rovelli, where a few hoopoes can be encountered.

-The trail continues on to the so-called Acanthus Gorge, where the plant of the same name and the humbler tree species of arum and larus grow.
-In the next section, however, there is an ilex forest where in autumn there is a copious flowering of cyclamens.
-Leaving the forest, one reaches the Agave Plot, where agave and scilla, a rare species in the Mediterranean basin but quite common on the island, are present.
-Helichrysum and sea fennel, which fights aridity by accumulating liquids through its succulent leaves, also grow among the cliffs; in addition, the bushes, to defend themselves from the wind (which is quite violent in this area), have generally taken on a domed habit flattened to the ground.
+The trail continues on to the Acanthus Gorge, where the plant of the same name, as well as species of arum and larus, grow.
+In the next section, there is an ilex forest where, in autumn, there is a copious flowering of cyclamens.
+Leaving the forest, one reaches the Agave Plot, where agave and scilla, a species rare in the rest of the Mediterranean basin but quite common on the island, are present.
+Helichrysum and sea fennel, which fights aridity by accumulating liquids through its succulent leaves, also grow among the cliffs.
+Noticeably, the bushes here generally appear domed and flattened against the ground, in order to defend themselves from the wind, which is quite violent in this area.

-Proceeding along the so-called path of the Wind, one arrives at the cove of Rio Latino, near which stands the Mesola fort.
+Proceeding along the Path of the Wind, there is the cove of Rio Latino, near which stands the Mesola fort.
 In this place, where Lotus cytisoides and marine static sprout and where there is a strong community of geckos and bats, there are the remains of a lime kiln, in which marble from Roman villas and ground limestone rock were melted.
-Rio Cove also includes a particularly fishy stretch of sea, where octopuses, groupers, moray eels, mullets, scorpion fishes and sea urchins breed.
+Rio Cove also includes a particularly rich stretch of sea, where octopuses, groupers, moray eels, mullets, scorpion fishes and sea urchins breed.